Priahi/OO-Machine-Learning/README.md

     are taken from the edge of the tube around the trend-line. ( sum of minimum squares on this tube to get best trend-line.
     The points outside the tube are the SVs, defining the shape of the E-I tube.
 The ones above are Ei*, and the ones below are Ei.

-kernel = 'rbf', # radial basis function kernel (function measuring euclidian distances radially around some center, as a basis)
+kernel = 'rbf', # __Radial Basis Function Kernel__
+* (function measuring euclidian distances radially around some center, as a basis)
-    used for SVR typically, (does not catch outliers well, but is better for polynomial trends than linear kernel)
+* used for SVR typically, (does not catch outliers well, but is better for polynomial trends than linear kernel)
+* points are considered proportional to the inverse exponential euclidean distance from the center, scaled by the inverse exponential variance
+    * thus we can get a circumference as a cutoff hyperplane. (variance can be changed here)
+* we can also add different RBF equations for more complex mapping

 Non Linear SVM = using RBF kernel to shift the nD plane to higher dimensionality ((n+1)D), we can cast a hyperplane onto the shape, with a top and bottom hyperplane at distance epsilon away in which we negate error.